Fløibanen

-The Fløibanen is a funicular railway, owned by Fløibanen AS, in the Norwegian city of Bergen.
+Fløibanen is a funicular railway, owned by Fløibanen AS, in the Norwegian city of Bergen.
 It connects the city centre with the mountain of Fløyen, with its mountain walks and magnificent views of the city.
 It is one of Bergen's major tourist attractions and one of Norway's most visited attractions.
 The line is 848 m long, covers a height difference of 302 m, and carries nearly two million passengers a year.